Binge-eating sucks. I know because I did it for ten years. Here’s what that sh*tshow looked like:

 Out of control.
 I couldn't stop binge-eating.
 What the hell was wrong with me?
 Why couldn’t I stop?
 For ten years, I hated myself, I hated my body, and no matter how hard I tried to control it, I couldn’t stop binge-eating.

 I stopped binge-eating.

 When I began to pay attention to my body, honor its wisdom, and think of myself as a worthy human being, not a monster, everything changed.
 I got some perspective on why I binged so much and how my feelings about myself play into the greater social and political conversations around women and fatness.

 I stopped hating myself.

 And I stopped binge-eating.

 Once I started thinking differently about my body, myself, and the way I ate, I actually started to feel normal around food.
 I stopped going crazy every time I ate something “off-diet” or “processed” or “fattening” or “bad.”
 Feeling emotional or having a shitty day stopped sending me into an hours- or days-long binge-eating tailspin.
 I stopped covering up my body and wore whatever the hell I wanted.
 I stopped dreading that no one would ever love me.
 I actually started liking my body.
 And I stopped binge-eating.

 You can stop binge-eating.

 I know you can.
 Because I did it.

-I talk a lot more about this in my free video training series, Stop Binge-Eating.
+I talk a lot more about how to stop binge-eating in my free video training series, How to Stop Binge-Eating.
 If you want to stop binge eating, my free video training series is the place to start.
 Sign up below for instant access to this free video training series and learn to stop binge-eating for good.